pcmichaud/micro/source/cons_en.rst

    :scale: 75
    :align: center

    The points A, C et D are possible given the constraint.
-Therefore, point B can be elimited even if the MRS (slope at  B) is close to the price ratio.
-Point D can also be elimited because the consumer does not spend all his budget.
+Therefore, point B can be eliminated even if the MRS (slope at  B) is close to the price ratio.
+Point D can also be eliminated because the consumer does not spend all his budget.
 He can jump on a higher indifference curve by increasing consumption of each good.
 Bundles A and C spend exhaust the budget.
 But C is not optimal.
 In absolute terms, the MRS is larger than the opportunity cost (price ratio) of consuming another unit of X. Therefore, she can increase X and reduce Y yielding higher utility.
 Point A is optimal: MRS is equal to the price ratio.

 **Direct approach**